adtrace/adtrace_sdk_web/README.md

 const attribution = Adtrace.getAttribution();
 ```

+> **Note** Current attribution information is only available after our backend tracks the app install and triggers the attribution callback.
+It is not possible to access a user's attribution value before the SDK has been initialized and the attribution callback has been triggered.

 ## <a id="set-referrer">Setting `referrer`</a>

 You may want to set `referrer` to trigger `sdk_click` manually.

 To set `referrer` use the following method:

 <a id="set-referrer-manually">**setReferrer**</a>